 WARNING!
-Always turn off the main power switch and unplug the power cord before performing adjustments or maintenance to the saw.
+Always make sure the main power switch is in the OFF position and the power cord is unplugged before performing adjustments or maintenance to the saw.

 System Initializing - this code indicates that the system is performing self-checks and energizing the brake system to activate in the case of an accident.
 This condition should clear within 15 seconds after the main power switch is turned on.
 If the ambient temperature is very low (below about 0° F), this code may take longer to clear.
 The safety system detects such low temperatures within the brake cartridge.
 If necessary, the system turns on a heater inside the cartridge to raise the temperature of the electronics.
 This code will continue until the temperature inside the brake cartridge is within the normal operating range.